Filomena Campus

 Filomena Campus is a jazz singer, composer, lyricist, academic and theatre director, who was born in Sardinia and since 2001 has been based in London, England.
 Her performance style characteristically fuses jazz, theatre and literature, and she is the founder of the company Theatralia, curating the annual Theatralia Jazz Festival in collaboration with the PizzaExpress Jazz Club in Soho, with the aim of uniting British and Italian styles.
+On December 14th, 2023, Campus was awarded the honour of “Cavaliera” (Dame) of the Order of Merit of the Italian Republic.

 Career

 Filomena Campus was born on the Italian island of Sardinia.
 She earned a degree in English literature from the University of Cagliari, where as a student she started singing and performing.
 In Cagliari she performed and directed A Game of Chess, a project inspired by the work of Samuel Beckett, James Joyce and T. S. Eliot that was her first experiment in combining live jazz with theatre, in 2001.
 That year, she relocated to England to study for a master's degree in theatre directing at Goldsmiths, University of London.

 In 2003, she founded the company Theatralia, described as "an international collective of performers and artists whose works combine literature, physical theatre, performance art, digital art with live music and audience participation".

 She has performed as a vocalist with leading musicians, including Paolo Fresu, Evan Parker, Guy Barker, Orphy Robinson, Huw Warren, Byron Wallen, Cleveland Watkiss, Jean Toussaint, Kenny Wheeler, Laura Cole, Jackie Walduck, Tori Handsley, and Tony Kofi, and has appeared at several international festivals, as well as on radio.
 Her voice has been described as having a "huge range of truly improvised vocal sounds", and Cleveland Watkiss has called her "one of the most adventurous young female singers/performers/composers based in the UK".

-She has also taught and lectured in theatre, improvisation, voice and related studies at educational institutions such as Central School of Speech and Drama, East 15 Acting School, University of Essex, Kingston University, and University College London.
+She has also taught and lectured in theatre, improvisation, voice and related studies at educational institutions such as Central School of Speech and Drama, East 15 Acting School, University of Essex, Kingston University, and Buckinghamshire New University.

 In 2009, Campus was awarded the Italian Premio Maria Carta and in 2015 the Premio Navicella.
 In 2010 she formed the Filomena Campus Quartet, with Steve Lodder on piano, Dudley Phillips on bass and Rod Youngs on drums, with projects including Jester of Jazz (featuring Jean Toussaint and Rowland Sutherland on a 2011 recording), Italy VS England with Italian writer Stefano Benni, Scaramouche (2015, with Giorgio Serci and Kenny Wheeler) and Queen Mab.

-In addition to her show on London One Radio interviewing artists, it was announced in 2022 that Campus would be joining Jazz London Radio for her new show Filomena Campus' Theatralia Jazz, airing on Fridays at 5pm and Sundays at 3pm.
+In addition to her show on London One Radio interviewing artists, in 2022 that Campus joined Jazz London Radio for her new show Filomena Campus' Theatralia Jazz, airing on Fridays at 5pm and Sundays at 3pm.